 Modern sewing machines like Janome, Brother, and Juki have two pins for spools.

 The two threads are threaded into the sewing machine in the same way that a single one would be threaded.

 Of course, all sewing machines are arranged differently.
-They have a different design, a different number of options, etc. Yet all sewing machines have thread guides, thread tension devices, directional levers.
+They have a different design, a different number of options, etc. Yet all sewing machines have thread guides, thread tension devices, and directional levers.
 Consult your sewing machine manual and thread both threads as if you were threading one.

 But at the final stage, separate the threads in different directions and thread the end of each thread separately, one at a time.
 The bobbin thread, for sewing with a twin needle, is threaded into the sewing machine like it is for normal sewing with one needle.

-I heard some advice that the spools must be set so that the threads are unwound in opposite directions, otherwise they may become tangled when sewing.
+I heard some advice that the spools must be set so that the threads are unwound in opposite directions, otherwise, they may become tangled when sewing.

 TWIN NEEDLE TROUBLESHOOTING